Makpoc/gomigen/README.md

 }
 ```

-* Methods
+### Methods

-Each generated method calls the OnEntry hook, then calls the wrapped Interface
+Each generated method calls the `OnEntry` hook method, then calls the wrapped Interface
-implementation and finally calls the OnExit hook.
+implementation and finally calls the `OnExit` hook method.

-Depending on that method arguments and return parameters the hooks and the
+Depending on the wrapped method's signature the generated middleware method's implementation varies:
-wrapped method receive different values.
-See the inlined comments for notable
-differences.

 ```go
 func (mw *InterfaceMiddleware) ProcessOne(arg0 string) (string, error) {